MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/how-to-disable-mouse-mode.md

 ---
 title: How to disable mouse mode
-description: Instructions for disabling default mouse mode. ms.date: 02/08/2017 ms.topic: article
+description: Learn how to turn off the default mouse mode in HTML and  XAML/C# Universal Windows Platform (UWP) applications. ms.date: 02/08/2017 ms.topic: article
 keywords: windows 10, uwp